 Go for glamour!

 If you visit the beauty departments of London’s top department stores such as Harrods, Harvey Nichols, Selfridges and John Lewis, you can often find free make-up demos from the likes of Bobbi Brown or Laura Mercier.
 Teenagers, in particular, will love finding out which colours and products give them a glam look!

 Bond Street is a fun place to window shop: as well as the latest bling couture from the world’s leading fashion designers, you may even spot a celebrity, out buying the latest creation for their wardrobes…

 Visit the land of make-believe

 If you’re after a magical experience, did you know that Disney Stores have free, fun activities for kids?
 Events such as colouring, interactive games and group activities bring Disney to life at various times of the day.
 Wave a wand to make princesses sing or learn a dance to get a certificate, you’ll have trouble getting the kids to leave!
 Disney Store, 350-352 Oxford Street, W1C 1JH.

-Fancy a facial?Beauty treatments don’t come cheap, but students at the London Beauty Institute are always on the lookout for guinea pigs so they can practise their new-found skills: many therapies, including massage, manicure, facials, reflexology and waxing are on offer.
-Visit London Beauty Institute and follow them on Facebook to find out more.
+Beauty treatments don’t come cheap, but students at the London College of Beauty Therapy are always on the lookout for guinea pigs so they can practise their new-found skills: many therapies, including massage, manicure, facials, reflexology and waxing are on offer.
+Visit LCBT for more info.

 Almost as good as having your own Gok Wan, London’s major department stores have a personal shopping service, so if your style is frump not fab, why not let them release your inner fashion diva?